Skip to main content

 Mother Mary Comes To Me, Arundhati Roy's first work of memoir.
 An intimate account of how she became the writer she is and her relationship with her mother.
 I don't usually buy books (I mostly borrow), but I like to support authors I like once in a while.
 Went to the bookstore and bought this, even though I could have got it for less online.
 But you know the right thing to do is support your local bookstore and not shop from a giant e-commerce company that invests billions in an oppressor state.

 While buying Mother Mary Comes To Me, I also picked up a tiny book called Enduring Loss, thinking it's about the Meitei-Kuki conflict.
 After reaching home, I read it carefully; it's "Stories from the Kuki-Naga Conflict in Manipur", based on personal interviews with the survivors.
 But doesn't matter whether it's Kuki, Naga or Meiteis—the stories are similar anyway, all about pain, loss and struggle for all parties.
-Why?
+Why do we do this to one another?

 The Ministry of Utmost Happiness, Arundhati Roy, is a fragmented tale of love and resistance set amid India’s social and political unrest.
 This may not be as popular as her Booker winner, but still worth reading.
 Not an easy read, though.
 I think I understand her choice of the characters and the events happening in the book.
 I could even relate one of the characters to her (quite evident after reading her memoir).